siavashmhi/hcloud-autok8s/README.md

 ```

-### Step 3: Change kubernetes.yml variable file.
+### Step 3: Modify kubernetes.yml

-This is ansible variable file and use this for install kubernetes cluster.
+This is the Ansible variable file used for installing the Kubernetes cluster:

 ```bash
 cat ansible/inventory/group_vars/all/kubernetes.yml